 Email questions at any time to [email protected].

-The deadline to apply for Archdiocesan tuition assistance for the 2019 – 2020 school year is Saturday, December 1, 2018.
+The deadline date for new families to apply for Archdiocesan tuition assistance for the 2019 – 2020 school year is Monday, February 4, 2019.

 All tuition assistance obtained through the archdiocese is based on financial need.
 Families must apply each year to receive assistance and need must be demonstrated each year to qualify.
 Applying for tuition aid has no bearing on whether a student is admitted to a school.